Send your enquiry.

-Your landlord is responsible for carrying out repairs to the property’s structure and exterior, utilities fixtures and sanitary fittings.
-Your landlord must carry out these repairs to an acceptable standard, and complete the repairs within a reasonable amount of time.
+Your housing association or council is responsible for carrying out repairs to the property’s structure and exterior, utilities fixtures and sanitary fittings.
+Your housing association or council must carry out these repairs to an acceptable standard, and complete the repairs within a reasonable amount of time.

-To find out if your landlord has breached their legal responsibilities, contact us for a free initial enquiry.
-We represent tenants across England and Wales, including tenants renting from private landlords, local councils and housing associations.
+To find out if your housing association or council has breached their legal responsibilities, contact us for a free initial enquiry.
+We represent tenants across England and Wales, including tenants renting from councils and housing associations.

-There are lots of legal requirements that landlords need to meet.
+There are lots of legal requirements that housing associations and councils need to meet.
 When it comes to repairs, the relevant pieces of legislation are:

 - Section 11 of the Landlord and Tenant Act 1985; and